Bahamas police were told billionaire Cline was on helicopter

 Grief can take its toll on you.
 Here’s when to seek help.

-Police in the Bahamas worked Friday to identify the bodies of seven Americans killed in a helicopter crash after being told that billionaire coal tycoon and Republican donor Chris Cline was among those on board.
+"He was a very farsighted entrepreneur," said Bill Raney, president of the West Virginia Coal Association.
+"Chris was just one of those folks who had the Midas touch."

+Forbes estimated his fortune at $1.8 billion this year.
+Cline donated heavily to President Donald Trump and other Republicans.
+Federal records show he gave the president's inaugural committee $1 million in 2017 and spread thousands more to conservative groups as well as committees representing prominent Republicans such as Senate Majority Leader Mitch McConnell and Florida Sen. Marco Rubio.

 Bahamas Police Supt.
-Shanta Knowles told The Associated Press on Friday that the search began off the islands of Big Grand Cay when police received a report from Florida that a group including Cline had failed to arrive as expected Thursday in Fort Lauderdale.
+Shanta Knowles told The Associated Press that they began searching when police received a report from Florida that Cline's helicopter failed to arrive in Fort Lauderdale as expected on Thursday.

-The bodies of the four women and three men have been taken to the capital in Nassau to be officially identified, Knowles said.
+The bodies of the four women and three men were recovered and taken to the capital in Nassau to be officially identified, Knowles said.
 The helicopter was still in the water, and based on preliminary information, she did not believe there had been a distress call before it went down.

 A Royal Bahamas Police Force statement said authorities and local residents found the crash site two miles off Big Grand Cay, group of private islands Cline owned.